ito-org/ito-org.github.io/README.md

 ### Step 1

-Install [hugo](https://gohugo.io/getting-started/installing/) there is a binary file for all the popular distributions like Windows, Mac and off course Linux!.
+Install the extended version of [hugo](https://gohugo.io/getting-started/installing/) there is a binary file for all the popular distributions like Windows, Mac and off course Linux!.

 ### Step 2